 If you love the ocean, you'll fall in love with the Birch Aquarium.
 Aside from fantastic views of the Pacific Ocean, you'll also learn about coral reefs, listen to whale songs, pet sea stars and view some great and informative exhibits.
 Popular with both locals and visitors alike, you'll find yourself exploring multiple exhibits including one that presents the science behind global climate change.
 You'll also find an exhibit made especially for those who want to learn more about seahorses.
 Generally speaking, you'll find a few hours of fun here before your next attraction.

-Is the Go San Diego Card a good deal
+Is the Go San Diego Pass a good deal

 This is the big question.
-In order to help us answer it, we need to first take a good look at what is included with the card.
-First, each card grants you admission into 39 different San Diego attractions.
-Instead of having to purchase your ticket at each attraction gate, you'll have already paid a reduced rate with the purchase of the card.
+In order to help us answer it, we need to first take a good look at what is included with the pass.
+First, each pass grants you admission into 39 different San Diego attractions.
+Instead of having to purchase your ticket at each attraction gate, you'll have already paid a reduced rate with the purchase of the pass.
 In addition, you'll receive a detailed guide book that includes descriptions, hours of operations and a map to each included attraction.
 You'll also receive added dining, entertainment and shopping discounts.

 Now let's look at a sample 2 day itinerary.
-This will help us to further evaluate whether or not the card is a good deal and what (or if) the potential savings are.
+This will help us to further evaluate whether or not the pass is a good deal and what (or if) the potential savings are.

 - LEGOLAND California $99.00